weaponize/protocolander/README.md

 # Protocolander

-This repository contains a very basic Wireshark protocol detector written in Lua.
+This repository contains a very basic Wireshark protocol dissector written in Lua.
 I hope you find it useful when documenting unknown protocols.
 Happy protocol reversing.
 In addition, I have included a client and server written in Ruby.
 These programs are used to speak a made up protocol to each other, which the Wireshark decoder will parse.
 This is a very basic example to guide you learning about either Wireshark Lua protocol decoders and/or Ruby client/server protocol development.

 ## Enabling target_protocol.lua in Wireshark